zporat/zporat.github.io/index.md

 **I am on the academic job market!**

 My research interests lie in number theory and arithmetic geometry.
 I particularly enjoy the computational aspects of these subjects.
 Currently, I am studying automorphic forms for congruence subgroups of SL(3,&nbsp;**Z**).

+To learn more about my research, please visit my [research page](/research).
+To learn more about my teaching, mentorship, and service, as well as view some expository notes that I have written, please see my [teaching page](/teaching).

 Before Wesleyan, I obtained my B.S. in Mathematics from [Union College](https://www.union.edu/mathematics).
 Outside of math, I enjoy [bouldering](https://zporat.github.io/files/pictures/bouldering.jpg) and playing trumpet.
 I also occasionally [blog](https://zporat.github.io/blog.html) about my travels as a grad student.